hyperledger/fabric/docs/source/capability_requirements.rst

 .. note:: We have a two documents that talk through different aspects of channel
           reconfigurations.
-First, we have a tutorial that will take you through the process of :doc:`channel_update`.
+First, we have a tutorial that will take you through the process of :doc:`channel_update_tutorial`.
 And we also have a document that talks through :doc:`config_update` which gives an overview of the different kinds of updates that are possible as well as a fuller look at the signature process.